flutter/website/src/docs/index.md

 Flutter 1.7 is live!

-For more information, see [Announcing Futter 1.7]({{site.flutter-medium}}/announcing-flutter-1-7-9cab4f34eacf) on the [Flutter Medium Publication]({{site.flutter-medium}}), and the [1.7.8 release
+For more information, see [Announcing Flutter 1.7]({{site.flutter-medium}}/announcing-flutter-1-7-9cab4f34eacf) on the [Flutter Medium Publication]({{site.flutter-medium}}), and the [1.7.8 release